odea-project/qAlgorithms/report/report.md

 instrumentation during the subsetting step requires additional methods to be written.
 Here, the way the DQS is calculated also needs to be revised.

+While the use of a set maximum distance between scans of a bin is in relation to the chance a real signal has of being a false negative, the result of this reasoning is still a more or less arbitrary value a certain estimate of the false negative rate can be attached to.
+Ideally, this distance could be derived from the dataset itself or the instrumentation used.
+Since it it required to be an integer number, this parameter is limited in the degree it can be optimised.

+Similarly, the critical value is always calculated for an alpha of 0.01.
+There is no analytical solution to the parameters of this value, but it is possibe some links to the instrumentation itself can be made.
+Further research into this area and a decision table for the right alpha could help firstly draw the users attention to this slightly obfuscated property and secondly - assuming any such links can be established - increase the

 **Usability Changes**
 The program does not feature error handling in any capacity.
 Additionally, only one dataset @todo adjust if testing SFC/GC